LibrePhotos/librephotos/apps/backend/README.md

 - Django backend & React frontend.
 - In development.

-**Currently the project is in very early stages (e.g. default username/password, server hostname/ip for backend is baked into the frontend code), so run it only for the sake of checking it out.**
+**Currently the project is in very early stages, so run it only for the sake of checking it out.**

 ### Features

 #### - Currently implemented:

-  - Label some faces manualy, and train a face classifier to label the rest.
+  - Label some faces manually, and train a face classifier to label the rest.
   - View photos by people in them.
   - Automatically generate "event" albums with nice titles, like "Thursday in Berlin"
   - See photos on the map
   - Backend caching
-  - Favorite event (auto generated) albums
   - View photos grouped by date
-  - Optimized frontend (Infinite scrolling/dynamic loading)
+  - "Optimized" frontend (react virtualized...
+I tried my best.)
   - Detect objects in photos, and make them searchable by objects
   - Search photos by the location
-  - Authentication
+  - Authentication (using JWT)

 #### - Upcoming